Crash claims man's life Friday night

-A man has died following a one-vehicle accident that occurred between Farmington and Fredericktown Friday night.
+A Fredericktown man has died following a one-vehicle accident that occurred between Farmington and Fredericktown Friday night.

 According to the Missouri State Highway Patrol crash report, 33-year-old Adam Allgier, of Fredericktown, was driving a 2012 Chevrolet Cruze southbound on Highway OO, when, at 7:26 p.m., the vehicle traveled off the right side of the roadway, struck a fence, a gate, and then a tree, just north of Old Fredericktown Road.